PhucInAI/SELF_CODE/README.md

-# Code for AI modules
+# Code for AI-DS-CV modules